Leadership and the Qualities of Political Leaders

 - Harvey Milk: First Openly Gay Male Elected to Public Office in the United States, Legacy Project Education Initiative.

-2. UNCOVER: Benjamin Banneker and George Washington Carver's Contributions to Math, Science, and Politics
+2. UNCOVER: Benjamin Banneker, George Washington Carver's and Black Inventors' Contributions to Math, Science, and Politics

 Benjamin Banneker was a free Black astronomer, mathematician, surveyor, author, and farmer who was part of the commission which made the original survey of Washington, D.C. in 1791.